tbckr/sgpt/README.md

 <url to image>
 ```

-Create images via the DALLE api and download it into the current directory:
+Create images via the DALLE api and download it into the current working directory:

 ```shell
 $ sgpt image --download "v for vendetta"